 The Records Bureau is overseen by Sgt.
-Dean Ackermann and staffed by two part-time, civilian administrative aides.
+Mike Trover and staffed by two part-time, civilian administrative aides.
 Under police supervision, the aides are charged with maintaining all police and criminal records.

 They generate monthly and yearly reports that account for major police activity.
 In addition they process discovery and expungement requests, issues various parking permits, process all firearms applications, as well as a host of other responsibilities.